Whatsapp Icon

 • Nutritional support: A balanced diet tailored to individual needs can help manage treatment side effects and maintain strength.

-• Physical activity: Regular, gentle exercise adapted to the patient's abilities helps in preserving muscle tone and reducing fatigue.
+• Physical activity: Regular, gentle exercise adapted to the patient's abilities helps preserve muscle tone and reduce fatigue.

 • Psychological support: Counseling and support groups can be instrumental in dealing with the emotional aspects of cancer diagnosis and treatment.